luisc/slightlybetterlotteryodds/README.md

 https://www.statisticshowto.com/odds-of-winning-the-lottery/

-The scripts here will pick random numbers from the most frequently occurring balls for Mega Millions and Powerball.
+The scripts here will pick random numbers from the most frequently occurring balls for Mega Millions, Powerball and Yotta.
 This maybe changes your chances of winning from _less likely_ than getting hit by an asteroid to _maybe_ about as likely as getting hit by an asteroid (or not).

 * get_data.rb grabs the most recent lottery data in CSV format: Powerball and Megaball
 * add_data.rb accepts input for yotta data and appends to the yotta.csv file